Kyaa Super Kool Hain Hum: Critical reception

-Mansha Rastogi of Now Running gave the movie 2.5/5 stars, saying that "To sum it up, Kyaa Super Kool Hain Hum makes for a time pass one time watch.
-However, if for a better second half, the film would've worked more!"
-Roshni Devi of Koimoi gave 2.5/5 stars, concluding that "Kyaa Super Kool Hain Hum has some laughs, which may be enough for the producers to laugh their way to the bank."
 Vinayak Chakravorthy of India Today gave the movie 2.5/5 stars, stating that "Director Sachin Yardi almost deliberately plays dumb with his narrative.
 His effort is a randy, satirical punch on almost every trick that defines Bollywood's 100-crore club.
 The film makes you snigger, and then you snigger at yourself for doing as much at something so obviously silly and raunchy.
 You realise there is reason behind the mindless mayhem that just unfolded before your eyes as the end credits roll.
 It's called box-office moolah, and this film is going to make lots of it."
 Kunal Guha of Yahoo! gave the movie 2/5 stars, commenting that "'Kyaa Super Kool Hain Hum' is surely a school of sickeningly dirty jokes that will shock, disgust and scandalize but ensure that you have a good time.
 So don't leave your brains (or any other organs) at home, you will need it to dig out the implied meaning in every line."
 Aniruddha Guha of DNA India gave the movie 2/5 stars, saying that "Kyaa Super Kool Hain Hum amuses you intermittently but largely leaves your brains in a tangle, and the mind gasping for breath.
 In other words, dimaag ki macho deta hai."
-Deboshree Ghosh of Bollywood Life gave the movie 2/5 stars, concluding that "We would have had thought of giving this film a thumbs-up if Tusshar Kapoor had not shown off his rear in the film, supposedly imitating John Abraham in Dostana.
-That simply made us pucker our lips and turn our noses up in extreme distaste.
-Ew!"
 Shomini Sen of Zee News gave the movie 2/5 stars, stating that "KSKHH is an assault to your brain to say the least.
 But we know you will watch it nevertheless.
 After all don't we go to the movies to get entertained and not take on more stress?
 Go on, watch it but do carry a bottle of painkillers with you.
 Might come in handy later."